 Master Volume Control

-In addition to the Game Master's control of the individual track volumes in the Jukebox tab, each person connected to the game can also use the Master Volume Control located under the My Settings tab to control the volume level of all music being played.
+In addition to the Game Master's control of the individual track volumes in the Jukebox tab, each person connected to the game can also use the Master Music Volume Level located under the Audio & Video section of the My Settings tab to control the volume level of all music being played.
 This slider is located right underneath the Display Name field.
 This functions exactly like a volume slider on an audio track, where the far left is 0% and the far right is 100% volume.